gagnebin/gettingcleaningdata/CodeBook.md

 ###  Variables and units

+The column names (i.e. variables) are descibed below:

-id: identifies the subject who performed the activity for each window sample.
+1. id: identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-ActivityLabel: activity name (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+1, ActivityLabel: activity name (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-ActivityCode: activity class (1, 2, 3, 4, 5, 6) labels with corresponds to ActivityLabel
+1. ActivityCode: activity class (1, 2, 3, 4, 5, 6) labels with corresponds to ActivityLabel

 For the following columns a complete description is given: